Polk County Vehicle Impound Guide

 After Retrieval

-- Document any damage immediately: Carefully inspect your vehicle for any damage that may have occurred while it was impounded.
+- Inspect Your Vehicle: Carefully inspect your vehicle for any damage that may have occurred while it was impounded.

-- Take photos: Take detailed photos of any damage as evidence.
+- Document Any Damage: Take detailed photos of any damage you find.

-- Report damage to impound lot manager: Immediately report any damage to the impound lot manager and file a written claim.
+- Report Damage: Immediately report any damage to the impound lot manager and file a written claim before you drive away.
+Get a copy of the claim for your records.

-This guide provides a starting point for retrieving your vehicle after a DUI arrest in Polk, TX.
+This guide provides a starting point for retrieving your vehicle after a DUI arrest in Polk County, TX.
 Remember to act quickly, gather the necessary documents, and be prepared to pay the associated fees.
 If you're facing a DUI charge, it's crucial to seek legal counsel from a qualified attorney in Polk County.
 They can advise you on your rights and help you navigate the legal process.